-The names of the examples used for benchmarking are listed in Figure 4.1.
+The names of the examples used for benchmarking are listed in Figure 4.3.
 Most of them are classical.
 The lhlp files tests are taken from [20].
 The examples chemical-reaction, geometric-constraints, neural-network, p3p-special and Takeuchi-Lu appear in [34].
 The nld-d-n and nql-n-d examples are described in Section 4.3.
-All examples can be found at www.lifl.fr/~lemaire/BCLM09/BCLM09-systems.txt.
+Examples can be found at www.lifl.fr/~lemaire/BCLM09/BCLM09-systems.txt.

-Benchmark results are given on Figure 4.1.
-They were run on an Intel(R) Pentium(R) D CPU 3.00GHz with 2Gbytes of memory, using MAPLE 13 beta 64bits.
+Benchmark results are given on Figure 4.3.
+They were run on an Intel(R) Pentium(R) D CPU 3GHz with 2Gb of memory, using MAPLE 13 beta 64bits.
 Timings are in seconds.
-Timeouts are indicated with the sign >, meaning that the computation was aborted.
-The first column Sys denotes the name of the system.
-The second column v/e/s stands for the number of variables/equations/real solutions.
+Timeouts are indicated with >, meaning that the computation was aborted.
+The column Sys denotes the name of the system.
+The column v/e/s stands for the number of variables/equations/real solutions.